-Subordinated debt instruments provide a subsidiary claim on the issuing institution that can only be exercised after all claims with a higher status, e.g. deposits/loans, have been satisfied, giving them some of the characteristics of shares and other equity.
-For statistical purposes, subordinated debt is treated according to the nature of the financial instrument, i.e., classified as either loans or securities other than shares according to the nature of the instrument.
-Where all forms of subordinated debt held by the reporting institution are identified only as a single figure, this figure should be reported as securities other than shares, on the grounds that subordinated debt is predominately constituted in the form of securities, rather than as loans.
+Subordinated debt instruments provide a subsidiary claim on the issuing institution that can only be exercised after all claims with a higher status, e.g. deposits/loans, have been satisfied, giving them some of the characteristics of Investment fund shares/units and equity.
+For statistical purposes, subordinated debt is treated according to the nature of the financial instrument, i.e., classified as either loans or debt securities held according to the nature of the instrument.
+Where all forms of subordinated debt held by the reporting institution are identified only as a single figure, this figure should be reported as debt securities held, on the grounds that subordinated debt is predominately constituted in the form of securities, rather than as loans.